 If you syndicate your articles to other news sites, you may want to ensure that only the original version of your articles appear in Google News.
 To do this, your syndication partners should use a robots meta tag to disallow Google News from indexing their versions of your original article.

-For example, if the editor of The Example Times wants to ensure that the article she is using with permission from The Example Gazette doesn't get included in Google News, she would implement the following code in that article page's HTML:
+For example, if the editor of The Example Times wants to ensure that the article they are using with permission from The Example Gazette doesn't get included in Google News, they would implement the following code in that article page's HTML:

 <meta name="Googlebot-News" content="noindex">

-The use of the above meta tag on a syndicated article would result in it not appearing on the Google News homepage, topic pages, or story pages.
-For more information about how to specify which crawler can access certain content please read our article on robots.
+Using the above meta tag on a syndicated article results in it not appearing on the Google News homepage, topic pages, or story pages.
+Learn more about restricting bot access to certain content.

-For syndicated content that you would prefer to restrict from Google News and Google Web Search, you'll have to specify that Google's main user-agent, Googlebot, does not index your content.
-If that same editor of The Example Times prefers not have the syndicated version of the story from The Example Gazette appear in search results, she would implement the same code as above but use "Googlebot" as the value in the name attribute:
+For example, if the editor of The Example Times prefers not have the syndicated version of the story from The Example Gazette appear in search results, they would implement the same code as above but use "Googlebot" as the value in the name attribute: